Lanark County welcomes free moving, storage services for abuse survivors | CBC News

 Lanark County welcomes free moving, storage services for abuse survivors

-Soup lunch happening in Carleton Place Thursday afternoon to bring attention to expansion

-A free service that provides moving and storage to survivors of abuse is now available in rural Lanark County west of Ottawa, and an event is being held today to raise awareness about it.
+A free service that provides moving and storage to survivors of abuse is now available in Lanark County and an event is being held today to raise awareness about it.

-The charity Shelter Movers arrived in Ottawa in 2018 and now complets about 30 moves per month, according to Wendy Mitchell, director of the Ottawa chapter, in an interview earlier this year.
+The charity Shelter Movers arrived in Ottawa in 2018 and completes about 30 moves per month, according to chapter director Wendy Mitchell in an interview earlier this year.

 People needing relocation are referred to Shelter Movers by women's shelters and other social service agencies that work directly with survivors.

-Lanark County Interval House has become the charity's first referral agency in the rural horseshoe surrounding Ottawa, enabling Shelter Movers to immerse themselves in the area and provide more targeted support.
+Lanark County Interval House has become the charity's first referral agency in the region, enabling Shelter Movers to immerse themselves in the area and provide more targeted support.

 The interval house has worked with women and children escaping intimate-partner violence in the area since 1979.
-Survivors face a particular set of challenges outside the city that include isolation, a lack of transportation, a greater number of firearms, and a lack of privacy in small, tight-knit communities.
+Survivors face a particular set of challenges in rural areas that include isolation, a lack of transportation, a greater number of firearms, and a lack of privacy in small, tight-knit communities.

 People in rural areas are also twice as likely to experience family violence, according to 2019 data from Statistics Canada.